marksherriff/cs3240-f22-website/syllabus.md

 ### Attendance
 {: .no_toc }
-* No attendance will be taken during the live lectures sessions on Tuesdays and Thursdays.
+* No attendance will be taken during the lectures sessions on Tuesdays and Thursdays.
+* We plan to record lectures most days and will make them available through Collab.
-* Students should only attend the lecture section they have registered for, however you are welcome to join either section virtually.
+* Students should only attend the lecture section they have registered for due to room size restrictions.
-* Zoom sessions will be recorded and made available through the Online Meetings tool in Collab.
-Students are responsible for any material discussed during these sessions.
 * Guided Practice activities will take place during announced class sessions.
-These can be done together in groups during class time or on your own, depending on what works best for you.
-Please note that some Guided Practice activities *must* be done in teams and cannot be done solo or even in pairs.
-Pay attention to the instructions each week.
+Some of these will be in-class only, while some can be done outside of class time.
+Also note that some Guided Practice activities *must* be done in teams and cannot be done solo or even in pairs.
+Pay attention to the instructions.

 ### Late Policy
 {: .no_toc }
 * Late work grace periods are built into Gradescope where appropriate.
 Further exceptions require professor approval.
-Some assessments, such as Sprint Checks, have a built-in mechanism by which a team can earn points after a failed submission.
+* In general, late work will not be accepted - either for individual or group work.

 ### This Syllabus
 {: .no_toc }